Using the S.I.T. model to set marketing priorities and create focus.

-Developed through the requirement to bring structure and understanding to modern marketing the S.I.T. model categorises techniques and opportunities under the headings of: Strategy, Identity and Technology.
+Developed through the requirement to bring structure and understanding to modern marketing, the S.I.T. model categorises techniques and opportunities under three headings.
+These are Strategy, Identity and Technology.

 When combined effectively, S.I.T. guides our purpose and direction.
-This leads to creating stronger connections with audiences.
-The S.I.T. model also helps to define focus.
-By using this technique, you will positively influence the direction of your business and set marketing priorities.
+It leads to creating stronger connections with audiences and also helps to define focus.
+The S.I.T model technique allows you to positively influence the direction of your business and set marketing priorities.

 The S.I.T Model explained:

 Strategy gives direction and purpose.
-Starting by developing a strategy, we begin with what matters most.
+Starting by developing a strategy means we begin with what matters most.
 This has the greatest potential to create stronger, more authentic connections.
 Once developed, it naturally encourages you to break it down in order to form a plan.

-You need to find the most appropriate and relevant channels to your audience.
-Be clear and brave enough to understand which channels to avoid by using intelligence gathering software that detects the correct channels to truly enhance your brand.
+Find the most appropriate and relevant channels to your audience.
+Be clear and brave enough to understand which channels to avoid by using intelligence-gathering software that detects the correct channels to truly enhance your brand.

 The key to success in using the S.I.T. model is that it forces clarity and marketing priorities.

-When we adopt the most appropriate channels for our audiences, we start to see stronger connections.
-It is important that we recognise that the channels we choose to communicate through (and avoid) will influence and shape your identity.
+Adopting the most appropriate channels for our audiences ensures that we start to see stronger connections.
+It is important we recognise that the channels we choose to communicate through (and avoid) will influence and shape our identity.

 Expanding the S.I.T. model gives greater insight.

 In this particular exercise, they could only choose between the three options.
-We would naturally expect to see organisations looking to grow and/or generate a stronger reach, therefore they would be likely to select Strategy as their first choice.
+We would naturally expect to see Strategy as their first choice, due to organisations looking to grow and/or generate a stronger reach.

 The interesting part of this exercise was when the participants were given the choice of nine further options: Content, Communication, Growth, Culture, Storytelling, Visualisation, Innovation, Experiences and Analytics.